loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ![loopback-stack](/images/lb4/loopback-stack.png)

-1. Rebase and rewrite the core
+1. **Rebase and rewrite the core**
-    - TypeScript - Language advantages
+    - Leverage TypeScript for better code quality and productivity
       * Provide optional type system for JavaScript.
       * Provide planned features from future JavaScript editions to current JavaScript engines

-    - Promise & Async/Await - Async programming model
+    - Unify the asynchronous programming model/style
-      * 100% promise-based APIs and async/await as first-class async programming style.
+      * 100% promise-based APIs
+      * Async/Await as first-class async programming style

-    - IoC Container - Key enabler for the framework for better visibility and extensibility
+    - Implement an IoC Container for better visibility and extensibility
-      * Universal registry
+      * Universal registry across different modules
-      * Dependency injection
+      * Dependency injection as a pattern to manage dependencies

-    - Component - packaging model for extensions
+    - Introduce Component as packaging model for extensions
+      * Component can be a npm module or a local directory
+      * Component encapsulates a list of extensions as a whole

-2. Validate the core design by implementing an HTTP invocation chain
+2. **Validate the core design by implementing an REST/HTTP invocation chain**
-    - Add top-down REST API creation with OpenAPI spec
+    - Add top-down REST API creation which starts with OpenAPI specs

     - Build sequence of actions for inbound http processing
       - Introduce sequence as the composition of actions
-      - Typical actions
+      - Implement the most critical actions to fulfill the REST API routing and invocation

-    - Introduce controllers as entry points for API related business logic In current versions of LoopBack, models are the center pieces of the whole application.
+    - Introduce controllers as entry points for API related business logic

+      In current versions of LoopBack, models are the center pieces of the whole application.
 They take multiple responsibilities:

         - Data modeling